View all web browser and mobile devices available in our cloud-based test lab.

-Geolocation testing is the testing of a web or mobile application from IPs of various geographical locations.
+Geolocation testing checks IPs of various geographical locations during the testing of a web or mobile application.
 Some of the use cases include checking notifications, performance, notifications, and more.

 There might be a scenario where an application's functionality depends completely on geolocation.
-Geolocation testing, therefore, becomes important – to ensure that all such scenarios are executed properly.
+Testing location, therefore, becomes important – to ensure that all such scenarios are executed properly.

 Geolocation is the process of determining an object's real-world geographic location.
 This is done by using GPS to create a set of geographic coordinates such as latitude and longitude, which are then utilized to determine location.